jfisteus/eyegrade/doc/user-manual/user-manual.rst

     this exam.
 If you printed the sample exam distributed with Eyegrade, use the ``exam.eye`` file from the same directory.

-- Student id files: select zero, one or more files that contain the list of students in the class.
+- Student list files: select zero, one or more files that contain the list of students in the class.
 The files should be plain text and contain a line per student.
-Each line must have a first field with the student id and, optionally, a second field with the student name.
-It may have more fields, which Eyegrade will ignore.
-Fields must be separated by one tabulator character.
+See `Student list files`_ for more information on the format of these files.

 - Scores for correct and incorrect answers: this step is optional.
 If you provide the scores awarded to correct answers (and optionally